-The Human Resources office is currently advertising the Vice President, Administrative Services position.
+The Human Resources office is currently advertising for the Director of Community Education.
 Complete information on this position can be found on the HR Portal.

 The KUDOS award is an informal way to recognize the small and large ways our faculty and staff contribute to the positive environment that is LLCC.
 The person you nominate will receive a KUDOS certificate, with winners announced in LincIn, along with what they did to deserve the award.
 You can make an anonymous nomination if you wish.
 Brighten someone’s day and say “thank you, great job!” with the KUDOS award.